REAIABook/REAIABook/readme.md

   names(uid.suffix) <- NULL
 ```

 We then add these counts (suffix) to the sales data.
 Those with a UID that is unique receive a 0.
 Finally, we add the suffix value to the original UID to make an actual unique identifier.
-The suffix field is removed.
+The suffix field is then removed.

 ``` r
   # Apply suffix to sales.data